bmolnar91/workbook/module_oop.md

 Contains the collections framework, legacy collection classes, event model, date and time facilities, internationalization, and miscellaneous utility classes (a string tokenizer, a random-number generator, and a bit array).

-//
 Packages are used to avoid name conflicts and to control access to classes.
-A _package_ can be defined as a group made up of similar types of classes, along with sub-packages.
+A package can be defined as a group made up of similar types of classes, along with sub-packages.

-Two major results occur when a class is placed in a package.
+Two major results occur when a class is placed in a package:

 - First, the name of the package becomes a part of the name of the class.
 - Second, the name of the package must match the directory structure where the corresponding class file resides.
-  //

 #### What are the access modifiers in Java?
 Which one could we use for class?

 Top level (classes):

 - default (no modifier): The class is accessible only by classes in the same package.
 Also known as _package-private_.
-- public: The class is accessible by any other class.
+- `public`: The class is accessible by any other class.

 Member level (attributes and methods):

-- private: Accessible only within the declared class itself.
+- `private`: Accessible only within the declared class itself.
 - default (no modifier): A variable or method declared with no access control modifier is available to any other class in the same package.
-- protected: Provides the same access as the _default_ access modifier, with the addition that subclasses can access _protected_ methods and variables of the superclass.
+- `protected`: Provides the same access as the _default_ access modifier, with the addition that subclasses can access _protected_ methods and variables of the superclass.
   //Makes the members visible (or "public") only to the subclasses//
-- public: Accessible from any other class.
+- `public`: Accessible from any other class.

 //It's a best practice to keep the variables within a class private.
 The variables are accessible and modified using getters and setters.//